RohatErgun/My-Py-Text-Editor/README.md

-# Das-Editor
-## Finest Simple Text editor using python
+# Simple Text editor using python

 # What Das-Editor can do now:
   * Allows using like a notepad